What is chemotherapy?

 Some people notice they are having concentration and short-term memory problems following their chemotherapy.
 This is often referred to as “chemo brain”.
 The severity and duration of symptoms differ from person to person.
 For some people the symptoms are very mild and resolve soon after treatment stops, but others may find their daily life is noticeably affected for a much longer period, restricting their ability to return to work in their pre-treatment capacity.

-- Keep track of appointments, family and work schedules, using “to do” lists in a diary or on your smart phone.
+- Keep track of appointments, family and work schedules, using to-do lists in a diary or on your phone.

 - Exercise.
 Regular movement reduces fatigue and makes you feel more alert.

 - Eat a healthy, well balanced diet and restrict alcohol.

 In younger women who are still having periods, chemotherapy effectively shuts down ovarian function, stopping oestrogen production.
 This mechanism can lower the recurrence risk in young women whose cancers rely on oestrogen to grow.
 Unfortunately it may cause early menopause and loss of fertility in some young women.
 However, not all young women become infertile with chemotherapy.
 Many women recover ovarian function and their periods will return within a year.
 Even if the periods don’t return some women will still be fertile.

 The older you are and the closer to a natural menopause, the less likely it is that your ovarian function will recover.
 Having chemotherapy over the age of 40 increases the risk of early menopause.
 Because the onset is more sudden than a natural menopause, symptoms such as hot flushes and vaginal dryness can be more severe initially.
 Menopause also causes a reduction in bone density.
 Talk to your oncologist about ways to maintain bone health and manage your symptoms.